unitypark/aws-serverless-demos/serverless-web-hosting/secure-cloudfront-http-api-cognito/README.md

 If device is in reachable area, then actual distance with square will be calculated to find network speed.

 ## 🚀 Application
-Application is secured by cognito and api is secured with its idToken.
-Especially the GET api/stations is only allowed to admin role user.
+Application is secured by cognito and api is secured with cookie based authorizer.
+App should have set ***withCredentials=true**, so that cookie will be added into the request header.
+While server should set **Access-Control-Allow-Credentials: true** and **Access-Control-Allow-Origin=your_domain**.
+Our app requires CORS header for localhost, since api and app are hosted in another url locally (cross-origin requests), but our application will not encounter any CORS issue, because our frontend and backend are on the same domain using cloudfront behavior.

 ### main page
 ![](./docs/main.png)